ChatTriggers/ctjs/docs/MIGRATION.md

   - The `attenuation` field is now the distance.
 Added an `attenuationType` field which takes a `Sound.AttenuationType`
   - `setCategory` now takes a `Sound.Category`
 - `KeyBind.register...()` methods now return the `KeyBind` instead of the trigger.
 Use the respective `unregister...()` methods if necessary.
+- `Display`
+  - Removed `DisplayLine`, lines are now instances of `Text`
+  - The user must now call the `draw()` method manually.
+This allows it to be rendered in any arbitrary trigger
-- `DisplayLine`
+- `Text`
-  - The `register...` methods now return the `DisplayLine` instance for method chaining.
-Use the `unregister...` methods to unregister the respective trigger.
+  - Added background color and alignment to replace the functionality in `DisplayLine`
 - `Image`
   - Remove deprecated constructors.
 Instead, use the static helper methods: `Image.fromFile(File)`, `Image.fromFile(string)`, `Image.fromAsset(string)`, and `Image.fromUrl(String[, String])`
 - `Renderer`/`Tessellator`